 AIRC members are expected to attend 3 of commission sponsored events as well as at least 3 community events that are not commission affiliated events.

-Article V
+ARTICLE V

-OFFICERS
+Officers

+Chairman

+A Chairman shall be elected from the voting members of the Commission Upon the resignation of the previous Chairman or upon expiration of the term of office.
+The member so selected shall serve as Chairman for the duration of her/his term of office as a member.

+The Chair shall preside at board meetings, represent the board at ceremonial functions and approve each final meeting agenda.
+In case of absence of the Chair, the Vice-Chair shall preside the meetings and carry out any other official functions.
+The Chair shall act as the official spokespersons for the Commission to the media, Mayor, City Council, government entities and other organizations.

+Vice Chairman

+A Vice Chairman shall be elected from the voting members of the Commission at the first meeting of each year or at the time a new Chairman is selected.

 The officers of the commission shall consist of the Chair and Vice-Chair.

-Officers shall be elected annually by a majority vote of the board at the first meeting of the year.
+Officers shall be elected annually by a majority vote of the board At the first meeting of the year

 3- The Chair shall preside at board meetings, represent the board at ceremonial functions and approve each final meeting agenda.
 In case of absence of the Chair, the Vice-Chair shall preside the meetings and carry out any other official functions.